-When she is not teaching, leading worship at church, performing or song writing, Ms. Brunner enjoys spending time with her husband and two daughters, hiking, reading, poetry, art, sailing, and traveling.
+When she is not teaching, performing or song writing, Ms. Brunner enjoys spending time with her husband and two daughters, hiking, reading, poetry, art, sailing, and traveling.

 Stephanie Edewaard Weidle received her Masters of Music in Vocal Performance from the New England Conservatory.
 She has been certified to teach Musikgarten since 2012 and has thoroughly enjoyed sharing the excitement of music with little ones.
 She has taught private piano and voice for several years at the Kathryn Brunner Piano Studio, Jordan Kitts Piano Studio, and out of her home.
 While at New England Conservatory, Stephanie served as a teaching assistant to the Vocal Pedagogy department.